gabrielduessmann/colorPersonalizacoes/README.md

 # Project Structure
-The structure of the project is divided in two parts.
-The first is the comercial one, that anyone (especially the clients) can have access to it, they can see about the company and its contact, and the most imporant is that they can see products already maded.
+The structure of the site is divided in two parts.
+The first one is the comercial, that anyone (especially the clients) have access to it, they can see about the company and products customization made by it.
-For the employees there is the section login where they can login to the system.
+For the employees, there is the section login where they can login to the system.

-PHP was splitted in two files:
+PHP was splitted in two folders:
-* **websiteTabs:** PHP files for the part where it shows the products and all the clients have access to use and see.
+* **websiteTabs:** PHP files for the part where it shows the products customization and all the clients have access see it.

-* **systemTabs:** It contais all the tabs and the back-end application.
+* **systemTabs:** It contais all the pages and the back-end application of the system that only the employees have access.
 PHP files that contain ```Form``` in your name are responsible for HTML and to get data from database.
 Other PHP files are just for back-end.

 Ex:
-* ```clientRegistrationForm.php``` it contains all HTML and also get all the clients registered in the database.
+* ```clientRegistrationForm.php``` it contains all HTML and get all the clients registered from the database.
-* ```registerClient.php``` and ```deleteClient.php``` are just responsbible for PHP back-end application.
+* ```registerClient.php``` and ```deleteClient.php``` are just responsible for PHP back-end application.

 # Observation